Blockers (film): Plot

-Knowing that Austin and Ron have been texting, the parents return to Ron's house, intending to grab his phone.
-After barging in on the couple playing a blindfold sex game, Hunter is forced to go along with it as Mitchell grabs the phone, which reveals that the girls are at a hotel.
-There a drunk Sam goes to bed with Chad but decides she does not want to have sex.
-Kayla and Connor go off together, but she also changes her mind and they limit their intimacy to Connor performing oral sex on Kayla.
+Knowing that Austin and Ron have been texting, the parents return to Ron's house to steal his phone.
+Encountering the couple playing a blindfolded sex game, Hunter and Mitchell are forced to play along as Lisa steals the phone, which reveals that the girls are at a hotel.
+There, a drunk Sam goes to bed with Chad but decides she does not want to have sex (he still prematurely ejaculates anyway).
+Kayla and Connor go to bed, but she also changes her mind and they limit their intimacy to Connor performing cunnilingus on Kayla.

 Mitch finds Kayla with Connor and throws him against the wall, infuriating Kayla.
-Mitch confesses his struggles, his good intentions ultimately making amends with Kayla.
+Mitch confesses his struggles with her becoming a woman, his good intentions ultimately making amends with Kayla.
 Hunter finds Sam and they also share a tender moment, where he reveals that a good night was the best he could give her in return for his neglect.
 Sam comes out to her father, who is deeply moved at being the first person she told.
 Lisa sneaks into Julie and Austin's room and, realizing how much they clearly love each other, leaves unnoticed.
-Sam comes out to Julie and Kayla, who embrace her and affirm their lifelong friendships.
+On her father's advice, Sam comes out to Julie and Kayla, who embrace her and affirm their lifelong friendships.
 They leave Sam with her crush Angelica who shares a romantic kiss with her.
 Mitch, Lisa and Hunter acknowledge their own friendships have been strengthened and drink to their daughters' futures.

-Three months later, Sam, Kayla, Julie and Connor ready to drive to California.
+Three months later, the parents celebrate the departure of Sam, Kayla, Julie and Austin as they depart on a road trip to drop off Austin and Julie at UCLA.
 As they leave, Lisa starts receiving the girls' group text, filled with plans to use drugs and have unprotected sex.
-The three parents run for the car only for the girls to text that it was a prank, and a final "I love you" to them.
+The parents panic until the girls text that it was a prank, and send a final "I love you" to them.

-In a post-credits scene, Kayla walks in on Mitchell and Marcie playing a version of Austin's parents' blindfold sex game and the three scream in shock.